fwuffyboi/fwuffyboi/main.md

 - 👋 Hi, I’m @fwuffyboi
 - 👀 I’m interested in ddos attacks and cybersecurity
-- 🌱 I’m currently learning python and discord.py
+- 🌱 I’m currently learning python and golang (occasionally)
-- 💞️ I’m looking to collaborate on linux and python tools
-- 📫 How to reach me fluffwolff@gmail.com
+- 📫 How to reach me, fluffwolff@gmail.com OR biscuitisnotacookie@protonmail.com